guolinp/linux_learning_environment/document/linuxep.md

   - `lepv` is a client that interactives with `lepd`, it may be a web page

 ## Run `lepd` in qemu board
-- ### install the linuxep project, the following script will clone and compile `lepd`
+- ### Install the linuxep project, the following script will clone and compile `lepd`
   ```bash
   $ cd linux_learning_environment
   $ ./script/__setup_project_linuxep